Top laptop and 2-in-1s for photo editing, Photoshop

 This 15.6″ Touch IPS sports and 4K Ultra-HD display, 3840 x 2160 resolution, Intel Skylake Core i7-6700HQ 2.6 GHz Quadcore CPU and Nvidia GTX960M GPU graphics suitable for gaming.
 You shouldn’t have any problem tackling photos or with demanding rendering tasks such as using filters.

-Do you want the added function of a pressure-sensitive pen?
+If you want the added accuracy and sensitivity of a pressure-sensitive pen?
 These laptops have touchscreens that are like Wacom tablets, delivering great accuracy and allowing you to sensitively edit your work how you like using a stylus.
+I believe the best laptop for photo editing has an active stylus.

 Surface Pro 4